m-nathani/Ardunio-Scanner/README.md

 # Ardunio-Scanner
-Connect and transfer data android with bluetooth device
+Connect and transfer data from bluetooth device to android.